glasgowm148/Calamity/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There is a shell script `run.sh` which configures environemnt variables for the number of embeddings, the dataset location, and how many lines to give to each *Actor*.
+> `run.sh` configures environemntal variables for the number of embeddings, the dataset location, and how many lines to give to each *Actor* before running the code.

 ### Installation